HOW TO SAY IN CHINESE

 Your Platter of Chinese Cuisine

-How to Say “When” in Mandarin?
+How to Say “Allow” in Chinese? 允许 Yunxu in Mandarin

 How to Say “Who, Whom, Whose” in Chinese?